oviirup/oviirup/blogs/sign-git-commits-with-gpg.md

 ## 1. Generate a GPG Key

-1. Go to https://www.gnupg.org, and download the GPG cli for your OS.
+1. Go to https://www.gnupg.org, and download the GPG CLI for your OS.
 2. Open any terminal and run the following command:
    ```
    gpg --full-generate-key